PeerRich/markup/README.md

-CommonMark
+Why Markdown if you can Markup
 ==========

-CommonMark is a rationalized version of Markup syntax, with a [spec][the spec] and BSD-licensed reference implementations in C and JavaScript.
+Markup is a fork of CommonMark, a rationalized version of Markdown syntax, with a [spec][the spec] and BSD-licensed reference implementations in C and JavaScript.